 - Hold a bachelor degree in an appropriate field of study (History, American Studies, or other related field) with a 3.0 minimum grade point average, or

 - Have already completed a graduate degree in an appropriate area of study.

-Students must submit the BGSU Graduate College Online Application for admission.
-GRE scores are not necessary for the stand-alone certificate.
+- GRE scores are not necessary for the stand-alone certificate.

 TIME TO COMPLETION OF DEGREE

-The graduate certificate in Public History must be completed within four years from the semester date that the first course is taken.
+The graduate certificate in Public History must be completed within six years from the semester date that the first course is taken.
 The certificate is awarded upon the completion of all degree requirements, including the internship.
 The graduate certificate in Public History will appear on the student’s official transcript.